Designing coherent, cross-platform, AI-native products

 The Discipline

 What holds is short enough to list.
 The commitments, written as contracts.
 The taste, written as evaluations.
 The meaning, written as behaviors.
 The truth, written once, in a repository both generators read.
 Around that fixed core, everything is allowed to move: the words, the layouts, the pacing, the channel, the model, the harness, even the team.
-The discipline is refusing to let the two categories blur, because every incoherent product fails the same way, by letting something that should have been governed become something that merely tended to be true.
+The discipline is refusing to let the two categories blur, because every incoherent product fails the same way: something that should have been governed became something that merely tended to be true.

 The next generation of products will not be distinguished by fluency.
 Everyone's model will be fluent, everyone's screens will be competent, and both will be cheap.
 Products will be distinguished by whether they can adapt everything and still be recognizably, accountably themselves: one promise, kept on every surface, in every language, by generators that never met the founders.
-That quality does not emerge from taste applied at review time.
-It is built, the way this article has described, and it is the discipline the name has been pointing at all along.
+That quality is not taste applied at review time.
+It is built, the way this article has described.
+That is the discipline the name has been pointing at all along.

 PART V